 - Includes a personal test of upload-to-photos timing and quality trade-offs.

-Introduction to PicJam: Where AI Fashion Imaging Is Headed in 2025
+Introduction to PicJam: Where AI Fashion Imaging Is Heading this age

 Who built it and where it fits